 In Spittal an der Drau you can get it all: From small pubs to prize-winning restaurants, from good traditional fare to exotic specialties - choose the food you like best!
 Restaurant Guides are available at the local tourist office.

-Spittal's top-quality inns look forward to organizing party events and celebrations for you: among the yearly held highlights are Spittal's Parish Fair and the Oktoberfest....
+Spittal's top-quality inns look forward to organizing all kinds of parties, events or celebrations: among the yearly held highlights are the Spittaler Kirchtag Town Fair and the Oktoberfest....

 Located to the north-east of North Rhine Westphalia, 25 km north-east of Bielefeld, the town of Löhne has some 41,000 inhabitants.
 It is a center of industry and prides itself the "World Town of Kitchens".
 Town status since 1969.